BryanWilhite/Blog/presentation/entry/2018/2018-01-30-how-to-recreate-medium-s-article-layout-with-css-grid-and-other-tweeted-links.md

 ---json
 {
   "author": "@BryanWilhite",
-  "content": "How to recreate Medium’s article layout with CSS Grid\r\n\r\n        Per Harald Borgen explains how to recreate the famous Medium… [twitter.com] Flexbox confusion that I see is usually one of two things.\r\n\r\n        1.
-Confusion over how Box Alignment works i...", "inceptDate": "2018-01-30T16:32:01.5310416-08:00", "isPublished": true,
+  "content": "How to recreate Medium’s article layout with CSS Grid          Per Harald Borgen explains how to recreate the famous Medium… [twitter.com] Flexbox confusion that I see is usually one of two things.
+1. Confusion over how Box Alignment works in Fl...", "inceptDate": "2018-01-30T16:32:01.5310416-08:00", "isPublished": true,
   "itemCategory": null,